 As I sorted through the photos of 2019, it amazed me how much Lil Mack grew.
-When you often see someone, you don’t notice the changes, but I can certainly see her mature after looking at photos over this year.
+When you often see someone, you don’t notice the changes, but I can see her mature after looking at photos from this year.

-As you learn, my sister moved this year from the east coast to Nebraska.
+As you learn, my sister moved from the east coast to Nebraska this year.

 Abby the Newfie

 The things she might miss are her friends and trips to the dog park.
 There are dog parks in the area, but my niece makes it harder for my sister to take Abby to dog parks as much as Abby wants.
-In Charleston, Abby and her family lived in an apartment complex with a dog park on campus.
+Abby and her family lived in an apartment complex with a dog park on campus in Charleston.

 Little “Mack” Mackenzie

-My friend Ben B. once told me that being an uncle was a cool thing, and I thought, okay, sure, whatever.
+My friend Ben B. once told me that being an uncle was incredible, and I thought, okay, sure, whatever.
 I found out he was right.
 As she gets older, our bond continues to grow.
-She does not have issues with hanging out with me without her mom around.
-Mackenzie enjoys bringing me into her world by grabbing my finger, taking me to places, and a quick pull of the finger means she wants me down at her level.
+She does not have issues hanging out with me without her mom around.
+Mackenzie enjoys bringing me into her world by grabbing my finger and taking me to places; a quick pull of the finger means she wants me down at her level.

 Ben, you were right; being an uncle is fantastic.

 As you know, my sister and her family had a significant change this year; they moved 1,280 miles from the east coast to the breadbasket of the United States.
-Over the past eight years, they moved from Wisconsin to Germany, and then they moved from Germany to South Carolina, and now to Nebraska.
-I am proud of how resilient and adaptable my sister and her husband are with all the changes they have encountered over the years.
+Over the past eight years, they moved from Wisconsin to Germany, then from Germany to South Carolina, and now to Nebraska.
+I am proud of how resilient and adaptable my sister and her husband are to the changes they have encountered.
 I am thankful for the destinations of Charleston and Omaha that I would not have explored without them being there.
-Plus, I am grateful for the airports and train stations’ pick-up and drop-off service, rides around, and lodging.
+Plus, I am grateful for the airports and train stations pick-up and drop-off service, rides around, and lodging.

 There is a reason I do not talk much about my brother-in-law by name or publish photos of him.
-I like him, and he is a great guy, a loving husband, and a father, and I am glad that he is in my family.
+I like him; he is a great guy, a loving husband, and a father, and I am glad he is in my family.
 He is in the military with a specialty job.
-He doesn’t want me to say too much about what he does, and I respect his wishes.
+Because of what he doesn’t want me to say too much about his actions, I respect his wishes.
 His family has become a part of my family, and many are now big supporters of Travels with Kev.

-Last year my mother retired, and quickly she transitioned into her dream job, being a grandma.
+Last year my mother retired, and she quickly transitioned into her dream job as a grandma.
 To fill this role, she needs to travel, something she is not fond of doing.
 I help get her to go back and forth between home and my sisters.
 I think that makes me her “support traveler.”
 She could go on her own, but the staff would probably appreciate her having her travel buddy, plus it’s an excuse for me to travel.

 My sister enjoys my mom’s help when my brother-in-law is away for training.
 Grandpa might be helping out soon.
-Realistically, Paula could deal with the homefront solo, but why not take the from help with eager helpers.
+Realistically, Paula could deal with the homefront solo, but why not take help from eager helpers?